DushyantSengupta/VIT-Bhopal-Alien-Invasion/README.md

 1. Needs a Mobile VR Headset and a controller.
 2. Use the controller to move and the X/A button for gravity powers to pull and push the aliens.
 3. Your friends are unconscious around the ground, go towards them and touch them to revive them back.
+4. Revive all your friends to win the game.
-4. Work Under Progress.
+5. Work Under Progress.
 This is just a demo.